tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/introduction-to-deep-learning.md

 ## Coding deep neural network

 Coding deep neural networks involves using programming languages such as Python, which is highly popular due to its simplicity and extensive libraries for machine learning and neural networks.
 Libraries like TensorFlow and PyTorch are widely used for building and training deep neural networks, providing high-level APIs for constructing complex architectures with ease.

+The code snippet below imports necessary libraries for building and training a neural network using Keras with the MNIST dataset.
+It preprocesses the data, constructs a sequential model with dense layers, compiles the model, trains it on the training data, and evaluates its performance on the test data, printing out the test loss and accuracy.

 ```
 # Importing necessary libraries